-Ellen Page Blasts ‘Homophobic’ Brett Ratner For Outing Her As A Teen, Calls X-Men Director Abusive
+Ellen Page Blasts ‘Homophobic’ Brett Ratner For Outing Her As A Teen, Calls ‘X-Men’ Director Abusive

 As for Page, she was inspired by the other supposed victims of Ratner to speak out about the “public, aggressive outing” that she experienced with the filmmaker.
 Page also said that the incident left her “with long standing feelings of shame, which she described as “one of the most destructive results of homophobia.”

 Page is also not the only Hollywood personality to speak out or be involved in sexual harassment and abuse claims in the past few days.
-Veteran actor Anthony Edwards of ER and Top Gun fame, revealed that producer Gary Goddard molested him when he was only 12 years old.
+Veteran actor Anthony Edwards of ER and Top Gun fame revealed that producer Gary Goddard molested him when he was only 12 years old.
 Comedian Louis C.K., meanwhile, admitted to the sexual misconduct allegations thrown at him by five women.

 [Featured Image by Jordan Strauss/AP Images]